 Best Places To Stay In Ouray

 Ouray has become very popular in the past few years, and, although it has no shortage of lodging opportunities, they might all fill up, especially during the summer months, so try to book at least a few weeks ahead.
-You’ll find a wide range of possibilities, from resorts featuring hot springs, hotels, and budget motels to bed-and-breakfast accommodations, cabins, condos, and rental homes.
+You’ll find a wide range of possibilities, from hot springs resorts, hotels, and budget motels to bed-and-breakfast accommodations, cabins, condos, and rental homes.
 Campgrounds and RV parks are also available.

-For a luxury stay and access to mineral hot springs, try the Box Canyon Lodge.
+For a luxury stay and access to mineral hot springs, try the Box Canyon Lodge & Hot Springs.
 Their outdoor hot springs are only available to guests and offer gorgeous views of the surrounding mountains.

 Book a unit at the historic St. Elmo Hotel, established in 1898, if you want to feel like you’ve stepped back in time.
 The luxury rooms might look like they belong in Victorian times, with their antique furniture and decorations, but they offer all the modern amenities of the 21st century.